Facilitated by Maria Wilson-Portuondo, Phyllis Hardy and Maria Campanario

 The interplay of 4 key factors that impact the development of IEP goals and instructional planning for a Dual Language Learner Student With Disabilities.

 Teachers in Dual Language Programs struggle with IEP’s when planning instruction for DLL SWD.
 The current IEP does not clearly present linguistic and socio-cultural factors of DLLs often resulting in an ineffective planning and monitoring tool.
 Facilitators will map out the interplay of four key factors (linguistic, socio-cultural, academic factors and disability) necessary in the development and implementation of goals and benchmarks.
 As a result, participants will understand how the four factors impact the student’s ability to access curriculum, which in turn can assist teachers to develop and plan for instruction.
-Participants will be able to revise existing measurable annual goals and benchmarks that address both language and disability needs.
+Participants will engage in the

 Registration Fee: $225 MABE Members, $265 Non Members